Fire and rescue services

 Depending on the drill, sirens may sound, transport may stop, and authorities may ask people to take shelter in subway stations or basements.

 Follow the advice of local authorities.
-The South Korean government has released a free smartphone 'Emergency Ready' app.
+The South Korean Government has released a free smartphone 'Emergency Ready' app.
 The app has information on civil defence drills, including shelters and safety guides.

 More information: